 To figure the decrease in FMV because of a casualty or theft, you generally need a competent appraisal.
-But other measures can also be used to establish certain decreases.
+However, other measures also can be used to establish certain decreases.
 See Appraisal and Cost of cleaning up or making repairs, next.